-- Take good care of your mind and body by sleeping on time, exercising and eating a balanced diet.
+- Take good care of your mind and body by sleeping on time, exercising, and eating a balanced diet.
 When you are physically healthy, you are less likely to allow negative feelings to overpower you for long.

-- Spend time with family, friends and loved ones.
+- Spend time with family, friends, and loved ones.
 Reach out to them in times of crisis for help.
 Studies have shown that surrounding yourself with loved ones can lower stress levels.

 - Indulge in activities that bring you joy.
 If you have a hobby that you enjoy, try practising it when you are stressed.
-The sense of doing something productive can calm you and reduce your stress levels.
+The sense of doing something productive can calm and reduce your stress levels.

-If these strategies do not prove effective or you are unable to cope on your own, consider talking to a mental health professional like a counselor or life coach.
+If these strategies do not prove effective or you are unable to cope on your own, consider talking to a mental health professional like a counsellor or life coach.
 When it comes to stress, never be afraid to reach out to those who care about you and take all the support you need.